How is Brightside Financial Care Different from Financial Education?

 Employees typically come to Brightside for specific financial needs, but Financial Assistants often learn about other serious life challenges they face in the process.
 These may include homelessness or housing and food insecurity, domestic abuse, legal woes, and mental health needs.

-In these cases, Financial Assistants connect employees with additional resources like their EAP, and also collaborate with Brightside internal support teams to triage urgent situations.
+In these cases, Financial Assistants help employees to navigate to other employer benefits such as an EAP, and collaborate with Brightside internal support teams to triage urgent situations.

 Behind the scenes, Brightside team members work quickly to identify government and community resources that the employee may be able to use, such as housing and utility assistance programs, shelters, food pantries, diaper banks, child care, and legal aid.
 The Financial Assistant remains the sole point of contact for the employee and helps them connect with these resources as needed.